WordPress-plugins-serek/made-mistakes-jekyll/src/_pages/about.md

 ---
 A dad with no free time, but in those rare instances when the planets align and I need to satisfy my curiosity, I blog my findings here.

-The name "Odd One Out" was derived from and old testcase at work where we looked for deviations in production data - the odd data that stod out from the rest.
+The name "Odd One Out" was derived from an old testcase at work where we looked for deviations in production data - the odd data that stod out from the rest.
 The same can be said about my curiosity - I find something that stands out and geek out!

 ## Contact
 Catch me on twitter or github